 It also makes you more legit…it sets you apart from those just trying to test a career in music (basically you before this decision to go a notch higher).
 It give people the impression that you’re in it for the long haul and you’re not like the million other newcomers who will soon change careers and move on.

 You need a band logo to give people the impression that you’re in it for the long haul and you’re not like the million other newcomers who will soon change careers and move on.
 Having a logo means you’re more serious about your music career than those who don’t have any.
+Next, you can start by having a custom vinyl pressing record in Los Angeles, where Unified Manufacturing professionals are ready to help you and your band.

 So how do you make a really, really good-looking band logo that can make you feel “this is it”, that it totally represents your band?